Springworks/spark-partner-service-client/README.md

 (calling `client.authorizationUrl(state, session_manager)`, where [`state`](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) is a random unique value).
 You also need to implement a `callback endpoint`, which is the same as in [OidcClientOptions](#oidc_client_options) to receive a server response.
 In a callback endpoint you should call `client.authorizationCallback(request_query_params, session_manager)`, where `request_query_params` is a current request query parameters.
-As a result, you should have an authenticated session.
+The method will return a current `subject` and an `access_token`.
+After this, you should have an authenticated session.

 For more examples see [test-client.ts](./test/test-client.ts).